-28 See the document CBF/31/2, dated 9 July 2018, "Report of the Court on solutions for the funding of long-term capital replacements at its Headquarters in The Hague".
-29 See document ICC-ASP/17/15, dated 29 October 2018, "Report of the Committee on Budget and Finance on the
+2 See the document CBF/31/2, dated 9 July 2018, "Report of the Court on solutions for the funding of long-term capital replacements at its Headquarters in The Hague".

-29 See document ICC-ASP/17/15, dated 29 October 2018, "Report of the Committee on Budget and Finance on the work of its thirty-first session".
+2 See document ICC-ASP/17/15, dated 29 October 2018, "Report of the Committee on Budget and Finance on the work of its thirty-first session".

-30 See document CBF/32/10, dated 14 March 2019, "Report of the Court on the development of medium-term and long-term cost projections for capital replacements and the inclusion of performance indicators in the new maintenance contract".
+3 See document CBF/32/10, dated 14 March 2019, "Report of the Court on the development of medium-term and long-term cost projections for capital replacements and the inclusion of performance indicators in the new maintenance contract".

-31 International Civil Aviation Organization; Organization for Economic Co-operation and Development; Comprehensive Nuclear-Test-Ban Treaty Organization.
+3 International Civil Aviation Organization; Organization for Economic Co-operation and Development; Comprehensive Nuclear-Test-Ban Treaty Organization.

-32 See document CBF/32/4, dated 5 March 2019.
+3 See document CBF/32/4, dated 5 March 2019.

-33 "Special accounts" may have various sources of funding and can be opened for various purposes, including unspent regular budget resources for multi-year projects.
+3 "Special accounts" may have various sources of funding and can be opened for various purposes, including unspent regular budget resources for multi-year projects.
 According to Financial Regulations 6.5, 7.3 and Rule 106.1, the terms and conditions of each special account must be defined by the appropriate authority approving establishment of the special account.

-- (a) The cumulative budget implementation result would have been determined at the end of the project, upon which any resulting cash surplus would be returned to the States Parties; and - (b) Reports on the project would have been provided annually to the Assembly through the Committee. - 176.
-The ASP, in its resolution ICC-ASP/17/Res 4 (Section P) adopted on 12 December 2018, requested the Court to provide more elements to the CBF at its 32nd session to clarify the services proposal.
-According to this last session resolution, the Court implemented a multi-year special account for the IT/IM Strategy. - 177.
-As a conclusion, the External Auditor considers that: - (a) The possibility of extending the ICC budget period to two or three years, although left open in the Financial Regulations, would not bring adequate flexibility for multi-year projects overlapping two successive budget periods, whatever their length.
-The UN General Secretariat, after having recommended this approach, finally advised against it.
-In the specific case of the ICC, given that the level of activity mainly depends on factors that are unpredictable even on the short period of one single year, such a move would increase budgetary uncertainty without offering an obvious advantage in terms of budget flexibility for multi-year investments; - (b) Specific multi-year budgetary tools can be implemented, as allowed by the Financial Regulations, in order to streamline budgetary multi-year funding, such as multi-year funds or special accounts.
-This answer has been adopted, by several other organizations (CBCTO, ICAO, UNESCO, WTO, OECD, WIPO34), to secure funding for significant medium-long term investments.
+UN General Secretariat, after having recommended this approach, finally advised against it.
+In the specific case of the ICC, given that the level of activity mainly depends on factors that are unpredictable even on the short period of one single year, such a move would increase budgetary uncertainty without offering an obvious advantage in terms of budget flexibility for multi-year investments;

+- (b) Specific multi-year budgetary tools can be implemented, as allowed by the Financial Regulations, in order to streamline budgetary multi-year funding, such as multi-year funds or special accounts.
+This answer has been adopted, by several other organizations (CBCTO, ICAO, UNESCO, WTO, OECD, WIPO3), to secure funding for significant medium-long term investments.
 It could help: - (i) Improving the budgetary implementation rate, unspent appropriations being automatically carried-over, and not increasing the yearly budget surplus; - (ii) Securing sufficient time to face usual calls for offers for multi-year investments; and - (iii) While offering to States Parties a close reporting on the related expenditures and forecasts; and - (c) The solution recently approved for the IT/IM Strategy could be extended to other multi-year investments (such as the capital replacements plan, or the multi-year contract to invest in a float of cars currently envisaged by the General Services Section), by adopting a multipurpose permanent mechanism to fund multi-year projects.
 This could be obtained by extending the present special account for IT strategy to a series of other investment projects potentially approved by the ASP.
 Such a solution has been implemented by the CBTBO, which launched a multipurpose multi-year Plan, after having created several multi-year tools for specific needs.
 The regulations of such a mechanism should be specified so as to guarantee a separate management of the appropriations dedicated to each project.